 • Kids eat a bazillion times a day, so if they don’t eat their lunch it’s not an #epicfail.

-• Get the kids packing their own lunch; you won’t regret it.
+• Get the kids packing their own school lunches; you won’t regret it.

-Like me, Andrea is the mom of two teenage boys, and after more than a dozen years of packing lunches for school, I think we’ve both gained some perspective that we agree on: it’s just lunch, and surely there are bigger things we need to worry about.
+Like me, my friend is the mom of two teenage boys, and after more than a dozen years of packing lunches for school, I think we’ve both gained some perspective that we agree on: it’s just lunch, and surely there are bigger things we need to worry about.

 Now, don’t get me wrong.
 I completely understand the stress that comes from wanting to feed your children well during the day.
-From the time our babies are born, feeding them is the thing that occupies the most mental space.
-But I also know now that there will be some days (heck, some years!) where lunches are going to come home uneaten, tastes are going to change and what worked in the lunchbox last week won’t work well for next.
+From the time our babies are born, feeding them is one thing that occupies A LOT of mental space.
+But I also know now that there will be some days (heck, some years!) where lunches come home uneaten, and tastes change.
+What worked in the lunchbox last week won’t work well for the next.
 It’s frustrating for sure, but not life altering, and at the end of the day, it is just lunch, something you’ve probably been feeding them all summer without worry.

-Here are a few more practical strategies I have for stress-free lunch packing:
+Here are a few more practical strategies I have for packing stress-free school lunches:

 • Double your dinner recipe and pack the leftovers in the lunchbox – especially when you make a meal you know your kids really love.